zh-lx/code-inspector/docs/en/guide/feature/locate.md

 # Code Location

-Code location is the core feature of `code-inspector-plugin`.
-When you click on a page element, it automatically opens your code editor and moves the cursor to the corresponding code position.
+Code Location is the core capability of `code-inspector-plugin`: click a page element, then your editor opens and jumps to the corresponding source position.

 ![code-inspector](https://cdn.jsdelivr.net/gh/zh-lx/static-img/code-inspector/demo.gif)

-## Configuration
+## Quick Start

-Set `behavior.locate` to enable or disable this feature.
-Default is `true`, no manual configuration needed:
+Use `behavior.locate` to enable or disable this feature.
+Default is `true` (usually no extra config is needed):

 ```js
 codeInspectorPlugin({